 - A Brief History of Rice in Spain

 If you're interested in reading more about the history of rice cultivation in Spain, this is a great resource.

 Where to Buy Paella Rice

 High-quality rice comes in a cloth bag.
-Do not buy it if it is completely sealed in plastic, because the grain needs to breath to stay in peak form.
+Do not buy it if it is completely sealed in plastic because the grain needs to breathe to stay in peak form.